Mini Drivers: Inside the Niche History & Surging Future

 Even though the name mini driver could literally not be any more descriptive, it’s OK to wonder "what is a mini driver?"

 Yes, it’s smaller than a driver and bigger than a 3-wood, but that doesn’t fully answer the question.
-Mini driver’s typically have a head shape that more closely resembles a traditional driver’s footprint, with a deeper face than a typical fairway wood, yet a scaled-down size.
+Mini drivers typically have a head shape that more closely resembles a traditional driver’s footprint – including a taller face than a typical fairway wood – yet a scaled-down size.

 Since mini drivers are such a niche club, there’s no exact standard, but here’s a quick look at the specs you could expect for a mini driver: